dada878/dcard-homework/README.md

 <img width="983" alt="image" src="https://github.com/dada878/dcard-homework/assets/37009584/f5c354d4-933f-43a2-95fb-0d61eaa52aa8">

 - **\<MarkdownRender/\>**
-    - A component to render the markdown content with `react-markdown`
+    - Component to render markdown content using `react-markdown`
-    - It uses **debounce** to render the markdown content when the user is typing to improve performance
+    - Uses **debounce** to render markdown content while the user types, improving performance

     ![Screen Recording Apr (3)](https://github.com/dada878/dcard-homework/assets/37009584/d851d16f-3800-4b6b-9e18-9db01e0948ad)

-I very love the mobile UI UX desing this page ><
+The mobile UI/UX design of this page is particularly noteworthy.

 ![Screen Recording](https://github.com/dada878/dcard-homework/assets/37009584/2691b2d9-6cf5-4d0d-9d00-5aee124bff16)

 ## How To Use

-The step up step is a little bit complex because there is a login feture.
+The setup process is a bit complex due to the login feature.

 ### Step 1.
 Setup Firebase

 Firstly, you need to create a Firebase project following this link: [Firebase Console](https://console.firebase.google.com/u/0/)

 ![image](https://github.com/dada878/dcard-homework/assets/37009584/2502b5b5-64eb-47eb-b3a3-ff87e8d1e267)

 Then, you need to go to Firestore page (you can find it in the left sidebar) and create a database by clicking the "Create database" button.